 Jeanne Bot was born on 14 January 1905 in the military barracks in Mont-Louis, Occitanie region, France, where her father was a soldier, she was one of five children.
 She spent 50 years working as a bookkeeper in a car garage in Perpignan, Pyrenees-Orientales, France.
 She never married or had children.

 Before her death, Bot began to become weaker by the day and she reportedly stopped wanting to eat.
-Bot died on the night of 21 May and 22 May 2021, but died on the 22nd.
+Bot died on the night of 22 May 2021.